Sia Docs

 Step 1: Software release

-The hardfork is multi-stage.
-First, users must signal support for the hardfork by updating to a hardfork-compatible version.
-Downloading this update means you're ready for the fork, even if the fork has not happened yet.
+The hardfork was multi-stage.
+First, users signaled support for the hardfork by updating to hardfork-compatible versions.

 Step 2: Hardfork activation

-The actual hardfork -- the point at which you must be running a v2 node -- occurs later in 2025.
-The Sia ecosystem is large, so we need to make sure that not only our users, but exchanges, miners and pools, web wallets, and other integrations have plenty of time to update.
+The actual hardfork -- the point at which you must be running a v2 node -- occured at block 526,000 on June 6th, 2025.
+The Sia ecosystem is large, so we made sure that not only our users, but exchanges, miners and pools, web wallets, and other integrations had plenty of time to update.

-• The hardfork activates at block height 526,000 on or around June 6th, 2025 06:00 UTC.
-After this height, blocks may contain v2 transactions, so if you are not running an updated node, you will not be able to sync.
-This will enable most of the new v2 features, but v1 blocks are still allowed, giving any stragglers a grace period to submit their transactions to miners.
+• The hardfork activated at block height 526,000 on June 6th, 2025.
+After this height, blocks contained v2 transactions, so if you are not running an updated node, you will not be able to sync.
+This will enable most of the new v2 features.

 So how does the hardfork benefit...